abdelhameeed10/perfume-store/README.md

 4. **Visit the universe**:
    Open `http://localhost:4000` in your browser.

-## 🔒 Security & Safety

-- **No Secrets**: This is a frontend-focused architectural demonstration.
-No sensitive API keys or database credentials are stored in the repository.
-- **Dependency Management**: Standard `package.json` is used for safe, version-controlled library management.
-- **Optimized Assets**: High-resolution assets are optimized for fast loading and secure distribution.

 ## 🖋 License

 © 2026 VELARIS.
 Designed for those who appreciate the invisible beauty.